alefnsc/vocaid-frontend/scripts/README.md

 # Role-Based Access Control Test Scripts

-This directory contains JavaScript test scripts to mock and test the role-based access control functionality for the Voxly interview application.
+This directory contains JavaScript test scripts to mock and test the role-based access control functionality for the Vocaid interview application.

 ## Scripts Overview